canonical/github-runner-operator/docs/reference/token-scopes.md

 ## Fine grained access token scopes

+**Note**: In addition to having a token with the necessary permissions, the user who owns the token also must have admin access to the organisation or repository.

 ### Organizational Runners

 The following are the permissions scopes required for the GitHub runners when registering as an